raas-dev/artery/bicep/README.md

 ### Swap the slots

-After experimenting with the API, swap the testing slot in the App Service:
+After experimenting with the API, swap the slot in the App Service:

     az webapp deployment slot swap \
         --name "$AZ_PREFIX-$AZ_ENVIRONMENT-$AZ_NAME-app" \